tesla3327/michaelnthiessen/src/pages/difference-between-computed-property-and-watcher/index.md

 Now, this component will work wonderfully.
 Whenever we change the `movie` prop, our watcher will fire, and it will fetch us the new data.

 You can also use watchers to recompute data in certain cirumstances.

 While computed props are generally the better way of doing this (as we'll see in a moment), there are cases where it doesn't make sense to use a computed prop.

-**NOTE**: Be careful with using a `watch` to update state.
+> **NOTE**: Be careful with using a `watch` to update state.
 This means that both your component and the parent component are updating -- directly or indirectly -- the same state. **This can get very ugly very fast.**

-## Common Use Cases for Computed Props
+## Common use cases for computed props
 The main use case for computed props, as discussed before, is in composing data from other data.

 This use case is pretty straightforward, but extremely useful.
 In my Vue code I use computed props far more than I use watchers, and almost always they are used to compose new data together.